martini-alessandro/Maximum-Entropy-Spectrum/memspectrum_package/README.rst

 Generating data from PSD
 ============================
-memspectrum.generateTimeSeries provides a function that construct a time-series with a user-given power spectral density.
+Module ``memspectrum.GenerateTimeSeries`` provides a function that construct a time-series with a user-given power spectral density.
 It can be called as
 ::

-	from memspectrum.generateTimeSerie import generate_data
+	from memspectrum.GenerateTimeSeries import generate_data
-	f, psd = import wanted psd and frequency array time, time_series, frequency, frequency_series, psd = generate_data(f, psd, T, sampling_rate)
+	f, psd = (whathever psd and frequency array you like) time, time_series, frequency, frequency_series, psd = generate_data(f, psd, T, sampling_rate)

-T represent the time length of the observation and sampling rate is equivalent to 1 / dt, with dt the sampling interval
+where T represents the time length of the observation and the sampling rate is equivalent to the inverse of the sampling interval

 Installation & documentation